NuGet/docs.microsoft.com-nuget/docs/API/catalog-resource.md

 This section describes a client concept that, although is not necessarily mandated by the protocol, should be part of any practical catalog client implementation.

-Since the catalog is an append-only data structure indexed by time, the client should store a **cursor** locally, representing up to what point in time the client has processed catalog items.
+Because the catalog is an append-only data structure indexed by time, the client should store a **cursor** locally, representing up to what point in time the client has processed catalog items.
 Note that this cursor value should never be generated using the client's machine clock.
 Instead, the value should come from a catalog object's `commitTimestamp` value.